tomshaffner/PiThermalCam/index.md

 ## Background

-There were several such projects already online, and I ended up taking pieces of two as my baseline, mixing and matching, and adding features like web streaming from a third page.
+There were several similar projects already online, and I ended up taking pieces of two as my baseline, mixing and matching, and adding features like web streaming from a third source.
 The results of that work are placed here for others to use directly or as a baseline for further develoment.
 The code is also available in the Github Repo corresponding to this page (link at top).
-The license is also included there and is an AGPL-3.0 License.
+The license is also included there and is an AGPL-3.0 License, so if you make changes and publish, you'll need to publish the code with it.

 Thanks are owed to those three other projects: namely, Joshua Hrisko's article at Maker Portal, [High Resolution Thermal Camera with Raspberry Pi and MLX90640](https://makersportal.com/blog/2020/6/8/high-resolution-thermal-camera-with-raspberry-pi-and-mlx90640),  Валерий Курышев's article under the name Walker2000 at Habr, [Making a DIY thermal camera based on a Raspberry Pi](https://habr.com/en/post/441050/), and Adrian Rosebrock's article [OpenCV – Stream video to web browser/HTML page](https://www.pyimagesearch.com/2019/09/02/opencv-stream-video-to-web-browser-html-page/).
 Their work was a BIG step forward as a starting point.